Normalization (image processing)

-In image processing, normalization is a process that changes the range of pixel intensity values.
+In image processing, normalization is a process that changes the range of pixel intensity values, a kind of intensity mapping.
 Applications include photographs with poor contrast due to glare, for example.
-Normalization is sometimes called contrast stretching or histogram stretching.
+A typical case is contrast stretching.
 In more general fields of data processing, such as digital signal processing, it is referred to as dynamic range expansion.

 The purpose of dynamic range expansion in the various applications is usually to bring the image, or other type of signal, into a range that is more familiar or normal to the senses, hence the term normalization.
 Often, the motivation is to achieve consistency in dynamic range for a set of data, signals, or images to avoid mental distraction or fatigue.
 For example, a newspaper will strive to make all of the images in an issue share a similar range of grayscale.
+Auto-normalization in image processing software typically normalizes to the full dynamic range of the number system specified in the image file format.